-There are two processing options in a Brightvine Data Loader (BVDL) import job configuration which give you the flexibility to review the import data before committing or skip that if you don't need to review before the data is imported.
+There are two processing options in a Brightvine Data Link (BVDL) import job configuration which give you the flexibility to review the import data before committing or skip that if you don't need to review before the data is imported.

 With this option, the selected staging templates or file mappings are run.
 The BVDL performs matching and data validation on the records, but nothing is committed outside of the staging tables.

 Tip: the number of records processed will be reported as 0 at this point.

 The following actions are available from the main status page after running the import with Staging Only:

 To review all data, click the ‘View All Staging Records’ button.

 To review and correct only the records that contain validation exceptions or are potential duplicate constituents, click the ‘Fix Exceptions’ button.

 To commit the records to your database, click ‘Process Records’.